Baba Farid

 Farīduddīn Masūd Ganjshakar (c.
 4 April 1188 – 7 May 1266), commonly known as Bābā Farīd or Sheikh Farīd (also in Anglicised spelling Fareed, Fareed ud-Deen, Masood, etc.), was a 12th-13th century Punjabi Muslim mystic, poet and preacher.
-Revered by Muslims and Sikhs alike, he remains one of the most revered Muslim mystics of South Asia during the Islamic Golden Age.
+Revered by Hindus, Muslims and Sikhs alike, he remains one of the most revered Muslim mystics of South Asia during the Islamic Golden Age.

 Biography

 Bābā Farīd was born in 1188 (573 AH) in Kothewal, 10 km from Multan in the Punjab region, to Jamāl-ud-dīn Suleimān and Maryam Bībī (Qarsum Bībī), daughter of Wajīh-ud-dīn Khojendī.
+Another source claims he was born in 1173.
 His family had immigrated to the Indus Valley from Kabul in modern-day Afghanistan during the time of his grandfather.
 He received his early education at Multan, which had become a centre for Muslim education.
 There he met his teacher Khwaja Qutbuddin Bakhtiar Kaki, who was passing through Multan on his way from Baghdad to Delhi.

 Once his education was over, he moved to Delhi, where he learned the Islamic doctrine from his master, Khwaja Qutbuddin Bakhtiar Kaki.
 He later moved to Hansi, Haryana.
 When Khwaja Bakhtiyār Kākī died in 1235, Farīd left Hansi and became his spiritual successor and instead of settling in Delhi, he returned to his native Punjab and settled in Ajodhan (present-day Pakpattan, Punjab, Pakistan).
 He was one of the founding fathers of the Chishti Sufi order.

 Fariduddin Ganjshakar's shrine darbār is located in Pakpattan, Punjab, Pakistan.

 Poetry

 Baba Farid was the first major Punjabi poet.
 A section of his poetry is as follows:

+As per Jagtar Singh Grewal, Farid composed his works in his native Multani dialect of Punjabi.

+It is uncertain if the verses attributed to Farid in the Sikh scripture refers to Fariduddin Ganjshakar.
+According to Bhardwaj (2016), the language of the verses more closely resembles a later stage of Punjabi, leading credence to the theory that these verses were originally authored by the 11th successor of Farid's spiritual lineage named Ibrahim Farid (also known as Farid Sani, "Farid the Second"), who died in Sirhind in 1552 and had disciples spread across Punjab and Delhi.
+According to this alternative view, Guru Nanak lived during the period of this Farid and perhaps procured the verses which were originally authored by Ibrahim Farid during a meeting between the two.
+Another theory is that the verses found in the Guru Granth Sahib attributed to Farid are ultimately originally traceable to Fariduddin Ganjshakar but that successive generations of his spiritual lineage altered the language of the verses to keep them understandable to the common population owing to linguistic evolution and change across generations.